eugenejw/lanyon/_posts/2017-08-31-Python-Data-Caching.md

 We will call the demo code below twice,

-In the first call, we feed it a normal Python dict() to do the cache.
+In the first call, we feed it a normal Python dict() to do the caching.

 In the second call, we feed it with a Weakref.WeakValueDictionary() to do the caching.